oasis-open/openc2-oif-device/README.md

 # OIF Device

-The OIF Device provides an example of an OpenC2 Consumer, which as the potential to easily interoperate with other entities and functions and then, provide an OpenC2 Resonse.
+The OIF Device provides an example of an OpenC2 Consumer, which has the potential to easily interoperate with other entities and functions and then, provide an OpenC2 Resonse.
 Tranports available are JSON over MQTT or HTTP.

 Given OpenC2's goals and design philosphy, the Consumer implementer essentially should: